ole gunnar Solskjaer

 Similarly to at Old Trafford, Solskjaer also experimented with a 3-5-2 and a 5-3-2 (below).
 Often mid-match, against more difficult opponents, and to increase the numbers with which his team pressed from the front – potentially to win the ball back further forwards and to discourage attempts to build play through the central areas of the pitch.

 By the conclusion of 2018/19, United had conceded 54 goals in 38 Premier League fixtures, so their manager therefore prioritised strengthening their defence.
-The arrivals of Maguire and Wan-Bissaka and the emergence of Williams have been significant, and Solskjaer has also overseen their evolution from a team that retreated while defending into one with more assertive intentions that attempts to pressure their opposition.
+The arrivals of Maguire and Wan-Bissaka and the revival of Luke Shaw’s career have been significant, and Solskjaer has also overseen their evolution from a team that retreated while defending into one with more assertive intentions that attempts to pressure their opposition.
 The speed of their full-backs also encourages the higher defensive line Solskjaer sometimes favours when using a back four, and gives them the ability to recover into defence after contributing to attacks.